Terry Jones: Health and death

 In October 2006, Jones was diagnosed with colon cancer and underwent surgery.
 After a course of chemotherapy, he was declared free of the disease.
 Later reminiscing about the event, he said, "Unfortunately, my illness is not nearly bad enough to sell many newspapers and the prognosis is even more disappointing."

 In 2015, Jones was diagnosed with primary progressive aphasia, a form of frontotemporal dementia that impairs the ability to speak and communicate.
 He had first given cause for concern during the Monty Python reunion show Monty Python Live (Mostly) in July 2014 because of difficulties learning his lines.
 He became a campaigner for awareness of, and fundraiser for research into, dementia; he donated his brain for dementia research.
 By September 2016, he was no longer able to give interviews.
 By April 2017, he had lost the ability to say more than a few words of agreement.

-On 21 January 2020, Jones died at his home in Highgate from complications of dementia.
-His family and close friends remembered him with a humanist funeral ceremony.
+On 21 January 2020, Jones died at his home in Highgate from complications of dementia just 11 days before his 78th birthday.
+His family and close friends remembered him with a humanist funeral ceremony at Golders Green Crematorium.